-I am a Security Specialist for ESET, Europe’s number one Internet Security and Anti Virus company.
-I am also a well respected industry expert regularly commenting in a range of publications including The Guardian, The BBC, The Telegraph and The Daily Mail .
+I am a Cyber Security Specialist for ESET, Europe’s number one Internet Security and Antivirus company.
+I am also a well respected industry expert regularly commenting in a range of publications including The Guardian, The BBC, The Independent and The Times.

 I previously worked for Dorset Police for 14 years where I spent the majority of my service investigating computer crime in the Digital Forensics Unit.
 From 2009 – 2016 I investigated 100s of crimes and spent much of my time in Crown Court producing digital evidence for a abundance of different offences.

 In 2016 I was asked by my force to pilot a Home Office scheme whereby local forces were funded to implement cyber security advisors in order to make the communities more resilient to ever increasing cyber threats.
 I was tasked with visiting companies across the county in order to help protect them and make them more resilient to online threats.
 I offered bespoke advice to 100s of firms and acted as a single point of contact if any business in the county had been infected and required unbiased free support.

 From my time in the police, I now have a catalogue of stories from breaking encryption to social engineering and gaining entry to company networks ethically.
 Penetration testing with the police was a fantastic way of getting the message across to businesses who simply had their head firmly in the sand.